The Housing Dilemma: Is it Easier to Sell a Home in the City or Suburbs

 However, a recent movement toward camping and other outdoor activities embraced by “outdoorsy” millennials, particularly millennials with families, could change that.
 According to Kampgrounds of America (KOA), there has been an increase of six million new camper households in the United States.
 If the trend continues, we could see more buyers looking for homes closer to the outdoors and camping sites, causing them to move out of big cities and into suburban areas.

-Buyers with families evaluate school districts in the area, and the results often influence where they live.
+Buyers with families evaluate school districts in the area, and the results often show schools influence where they live.
 Parents are typically keen to purchase a home where their children will be safe and have room to grow, so as a general rule, households with kids tend to favor suburban areas that can accommodate a large or growing family.

 Availability of affordable private schools, good charter schools, or highly-rated public schools will affect where buyers with families will decide to purchase a home.
 A home with a large yard where children and pets can play may be more desirable for some families than city dwelling.
 On the other hand, some families may find the city more appealing, where public transportation makes getting around easier than carpooling long distances for after-school activities.